ayushraje-debug/v3v4_APIs/README.md

    - Migrated VMs
    - Existing but unprotected VMs

+5. **Fetch all Recovery Job Executions in Last 'X' hours**(to be added).

 ---

 ### 🔸 V4 API Scripts

 1. **Get VM & Host Inventory Metrics**
-   Fetch detailed inventory metrics using v4 API, including VM and host utilization data.
+   Fetch detailed inventory metrics using v4 API, including VM and host utilization data into an Excel (Due to AOS 7.3 Custom Column Issue)

 ---